mcgredonps/stoqs/doc/instructions/PYDAP.md

 config = os.path.join(os.path.dirname(__file__), '../server.ini')
 application = loadapp('config:%s' % config)

+# Next, assure that the apache mod_wsgi module is installed.
+Note that this is
+# different from the mod_proxy_uwsgi module, which is more modern but
+# with which I have had endless problems.  mod_wsgi is an apache
+# module that provides a wsgi interface for hosting wsgi-compliant
+# python applications.
+On CentOS 7 it can be installed from yum

+yum install mod_wsgi

 # Next, edit the /etc/httpd/conf/httpd.conf file to add this.
 The
 # path to the pydap.wsgi file is the entry point for the script,